Water Main Breaks

 Water main breaks are, unfortunately, an inevitable part of water service.
 At Cleveland Water, we address an average of 5 breaks a day.
 And while they’re never convenient, we work hard to address them as quickly as possible with the least amount of disruption.

 Water main breaks are unpredictable.
-A big factor is weather.
+One contributing factor is weather.
 The colder the weather is for an extended period of time, the more water main breaks occur.
 Breaks can also occur when there is a sudden increase in water pressure in a water main, such as when a fire hydrant is closed too suddenly.

 What Happens Once a Break is Reported

-Once a break or leak is reported, an investigator will be dispatched to the area to investigate and determine the severity of the break.
-Some of the key conditions they are looking for include:
+Once a break or leak is reported, an investigator will be sent to the area to evaluate the break and determine its severity.
+Some of the factors they evaluate include:

-- Is there a safety issue to critical care centers
+- Is there a safety issue for critical care centers (i.e. hospitals)?

-- Is it impacting a busy intersection or street
+- Is it affecting a busy intersection or street?

 - Are there conditions making this a danger, such as icy conditions or a street depression?

-Based on observations, the investigator will re-prioritize the leak, potentially as an emergency if warranted, and will put the area into a temporarily safe condition.
+Based on their observations, the investigator will prioritize the leak and secure the area.
 The status of all active repairs is constantly assessed and prioritized by managers, who will dispatch the next available pipe repair crew based on priority.